Now that you have generated your QR code, doing a test scan is one of the most crucial parts of your QR code journey.

 2. Do a QR code test on different devices.

 Sometimes, a QR code works in an Android phone but fails to scan in iPhone, or it could work in both.
-Sometimes even QR code readers and social media apps that can scan QR codes do not work.
+Even QR code readers and social media apps that can scan QR codes do not work.

 The best for you to do is scan the QR code using various devices and see if it functions.